Diplomacy & Protocol

 protocol

 Every year the City of Atlanta welcomes over 100 international delegations from over 65 countries.
-The delegations can range from 10 to 100 people, can be high-level diplomats to students, can be interested in exchanging best practices, establishing commercial/diplomatic/cultural ties, or establishing educational exchanges.
+The delegations can range from 10 to 100 people.
+They range from high-level diplomats to students.
+Topics of interest include exchanging best practices, establishing commercial/diplomatic/cultural ties, or establishing educational exchanges.

 Our office provides protocol services and training to equip City departments and outside organizations with the necessary tools to welcome foreign delegates.
 In the protocol training, we cover cultural awareness, languages, gift exchanges, seating, and many other topics.
-In addition to protocol training, our office supplies country guides.
+In addition to protocol training, our office supplies country guides and breifings.

 Atlanta sister cities Commission